 - 1 The Jury panel will consist of a Jury President and one assistant and the judging panel will consist of five experienced and knowledgeable umpires. - 2 Judges will follow the same protocol as for individual pattern for moving on and off the mats. - 3 The judges will be spaced a minimum of 1 metre apart in a single line horizontal to the jury table. - 4 The Jury President will indicate to the two teams to come forward onto the mats and bow to the jury panel and then each other. - 5 The Jury President will then toss a coin and allow one team captain to select heads or tails, the winning team will then decide who will perform first.
-Both teams will then move off the mats. - 6 The Jury President will randomly select a pattern from the 1st degree patterns and indicate the name of the pattern either using a written sign or on a screen. - 7 The Jury President will then indicate for the team captain to move the team onto the mat and perform the first pattern. - 8 Whilst the competitors perform the judges will score utilising the method outlined below - 9 A score out of ten points will be allocated to each team based on the technical performance, i.e. taking into consideration the aspects noted in the scoring method. - 10 The other criteria will be judged by comparing the performance of one team against the other and will be scored using the following scale on completion of the first pattern by both teams.
+Both teams will then move off the mats. - 6 The Jury President will then indicate for the team captain to move the team onto the mat and perform the pattern. - 7 Whilst the competitors perform the judges will score utilising the method outlined below - 8 A score out of ten points will be allocated to each team based on the technical performance, i.e. taking into consideration the aspects noted in the scoring method. - 9 The other criteria will be judged by comparing the performance of one team against the other and will be scored using the following scale on completion of the pattern by both teams.